Institute For Dialogic Practice Institute For Dialogic Practice

 Associate Director

-Nazlim earned her medical degree at Albert Ludwigs University in Freiburg, Germany, did her residency training at SUNY Downstate and Albert Einstein University, and completed a fellowship in public psychiatry at Columbia University.
+Nazlim earned her medical degree at Albert Ludwigs University in Freiburg, Germany and completed her residency training at SUNY Downstate and Albert Einstein University.
+She then came to the U.S. and did a fellowship in public psychiatry at Columbia University.
 She has a master’s degree in Public Health from Heinrich Heine University in Duesseldorf, Germany and a Certificate in Trauma Studies from New York University.
-In 2013, she completed the two-year training at the Institute and then a subsequent certification as a trainer in Dialogic Practice/Open Dialogue.
+In 2013, she completed the two-year training at the Institute and then certification as a trainer in Dialogic Practice/Open Dialogue.

 Supervising Faculty